Types of Elevators: Hydraulic, Traction, and MRL Explained

 Common Exam Traps:

-- Not understanding relationship between building height and elevator type
+• Not understanding the relationship between building height and elevator type

 Ready to master this content?
-Our comprehensive courses include elevator system coverage with practice questions designed around NCARB’s exam objectives.
+Our ARE 101 courses include elevator system coverage with practice questions designed around NCARB’s exam objectives.

 Conclusion: Mastering Elevator Systems for Success